Forensic Laboratory

 Forensic testing is primarily used as an investigative aid allowing the investigator to focus their attention in a particular direction or a person of interest.
 Forensic testing is also used to confirm or refute results put forth by police agencies or investigators.
 Our forensic examiners will undertake a comprehensive examination unbiased and independent of police or prosecutors.

-Evidence collected can be examined and used in both criminal and civil proceedings.
-Our findings will be verified by an forensic examiner qualified to testify and present evidence on your behalf as an expert witness.
+We will send a trained forensic investigator to an accident or crime scene to collect and document evidence for use in both criminal and civil proceedings.
+Evidence collected will be transported to our laboratory for a detailed examination using the latest state-of-the-art high resolution microscopic equipment.
+Our findings will be verified by a forensic examiner qualified to testify and present evidence on your behalf as an expert witness.
 We will prepare a court ready forensic report for acceptance by courts in all jurisdictions within Canada and outside of Canada.

-Below is a listing of our expertise and forensic specialties:
+Below are listings of our expertise and forensic specialties:

 Miltispectral Imaging: Multispectral and 3D imaging generally refers to the capture of images using a variety of wave lengths such as ultra-violet and infrared.
 Once we capture an image, we can easily revert it into 3D for viewing.
 3D can reveal detail that cannot readily be seen with the naked eye.